Emotional and Psychological Trauma

 If you're remaining in the same area, change up your routine.
 Take a new route to work, avoid places where your abuser might think to locate you, change any appointments he knows about, and find new places to shop and run errands.
-You should also keep a cell phone on you at all times and be ready to call 911 if you spot your former abuser.
+You should also keep a cell phone on you at all times and be ready to call your country's emergency services number (911 in the U.S.) if you spot your former abuser.

 If you are the victim of stalking or abuse, you need to carefully research how restraining orders are enforced in your neighborhood.
 Find out if the abuser will just be given a citation or if he will actually be taken to jail.
 If the police simply talk to the violator or give a citation, your abuser may reason that the police will do nothing and feel empowered to pursue you further.
 Or your abuser may become angry and retaliate.

 The scars of domestic violence and abuse run deep.
 The trauma of what you've been through can stay with you long after you've escaped the abusive situation.
-Counseling, therapy, and support groups for domestic abuse survivors can help you process what you've been through and learn how to build new and healthy relationships.
+You may struggle with upsetting emotions, frightening memories, or a sense of constant danger that you just can't kick.
+Or you may feel numb, disconnected, and unable to trust other people.
+But counseling, therapy, and support groups for domestic abuse survivors can help you process what you've been through and learn how to build new and healthy relationships.